Brewmaster Monk Tank Guide – Midnight Season 1 (12.0.1)

 Brewmaster Monk Hero Talent Usage:

 • If you are playing as a Shado-Pan Brewmaster, your Flurry Strikes passive will occur as you perform your rotation and follow the priority above.
-Do not worry about altering how much Energy you are spending to trigger Flurry Strikes.
-This will generally result in a damage loss when trying to.
+Do not bother delaying any casts of Keg Smash to try to trigger more Flurry Strikes at once.
+Instead, focus on casting Blackout Kick and Breath of Fire as much as possible while Invoke Niuzao is active.

 • Master of Harmony Brewmasters passively generate vitality from dealing damage and healing (overhealing does not count).
-By casting Celestial Brew, you will spend this vitality to apply a bonus damage over time effect to your enemies.
+By casting Celestial Brew/Celestial Infusion, you will spend this vitality to apply a bonus damage over time effect to your enemies.
 However, you cannot build vitality in the spending period.

 Brewmaster Monk Ability Usage: